CPCS 508 Graduate Operating Systems

 - The class web site is

-- Today's lecture notes will be available at:
+- Today's lecture notes are available on the

 - Today's class will be unlike the rest of the course.
-Today, I will do
+Today, the

 a fair bit of talking and then we'll do a bit of group work.
 For the rest